 According to the review of Strategic Perspectives 2018-2022, launched in February, in London, renewables are still among the group's mainstays, with 39% of a total €34,000 million investment will be allocated to this business area.
 Within renewables, the company is investing heavily in offshore wind generation.

 In the United Kingdom, Iberdrola's ScottishPower subsidiary is busy with construction work on East Anglia One, another of its major offshore wind farm projects.
 With a planned capacity of 714 MW, the finished facility will be the biggest offshore wind farm in the world, covering an area of 300 km2.
-But East Anglia ONE is actually part of a much more ambitious project: Iberdrola has asked the British Government for permission to extend these facilities and has submitted a plan to the United Kingdom Authorities for East Anglia TWO (257 km2 / 800 MW capacity) and THREE (305 km2 / 1,200 MW capacity).
+But East Anglia ONE is only the tip of the iceberg for an even more ambitious project: the East Anglia Hub, which will comprise East Anglia ONE North (208 km2 / 800 MW), East Anglia TWO (218.4 km2 / 900 MW) and East Anglia THREE (305 km2 / 1,400 MW).